Mai Tai Cocktail Recipe - How to mix up this classic Tiki drink

 Mai Tai Cocktail on table garnished with pineapple

 When you think of Tiki cocktails, there's no way not to talk about the Mai Tai cocktail.
-It's one of the most famous Rum & Tiki drinks and a favorite of many.
+It's one of the most famous Tiki drinks and a favorite of many.

-Yet, the Mai Tai had its issues in the past and still has some today.
-In an effort to be creative, the fruity Rum cocktail often got mixed with cheap bottled juice.
-That ruined the initial objective of this drink, which was to highlight the Rum.
+However, despite this status, the Mai Tai had its issues in the past and still has some today.
+In an effort to be creative, the fruity rum cocktail often is made with cheap ingredients that ruin its initial objective, which was to highlight the rum.

 Mai Tai Cocktail on table garnished with pineapple